Lessons for success from the past decade

 - The end is (not necessarily) nigh!
 A few years ago, we lost a £1.2million motor’s account and were in some BIG trouble.
 But we found that times of crisis can often really focus your attention.
 Some beneficial side effects to the situation were learning who the future leaders of the company could be, as we watched some bottle and leave the company whilst others stepped up in the face of uncertainty.
 Sure, those who left may have been a blessing in disguise for short-term financial woes, but without a doubt it caused ripples within the agency.
 Two years later though, we’d built a stronger team and replaced lost revenue, such that when the pandemic hit and the motors industry was switched off, our new portfolio had diversified into a handful of key COVID-secure clients, making us stronger than ever.
 The scary truth is that if we hadn’t lost that big client two years prior, we may not have seen our 10th year in business!

 - Imposter syndrome is a f*cking lie: Just ignore it.
 Have faith in what you as an individual, team, or business have to offer and prove to people you have what it takes.
 Consider this: just because you’ve been at it for less time or don’t have a big team or office, doesn’t mean you couldn’t do the job 10x better than the next lot.
 Have faith in yourself and your team, and go for the work, awards, and recognition as they come.
-You won’t get it all, but you’ll miss 100% of the shots you don’t take.
+As Connie Mack and Wayne Gretzky once said, you can’t win them all, but you miss 100% of the shots you don’t take.
 We believe in you!

 - Own your mistakes: Recognise them, admit to them, and then move on.
 Don’t dwell on it, don’t panic, don’t bring yourself or your team down.
 Mistakes are meant to be made, otherwise the word wouldn’t exist.
 As you’ll have noticed, our current landing page is a placeholder for our new website, and that’s because it took us longer than it should have to update it!
 Mistake made, sure, but we’ve moved on and put in the work to solve the problem.
 Learn, act, and keep moving forward!